Speedinvest Blog

 It may be a small country, but Austria punches far above its weight when it comes to innovation and venture capital.

-Over 2,600 startups have popped up in the country since 2009.
-In 2021, we saw a record year of funding with more than €1.2 billion of investment and 7 deals greater than €50 million.
-Not to mention, we also witnessed the birth of the country’s first two unicorns––our portfolio companies Bitpanda and GoStudent
+Over 3,300 startups have popped up in the country since 2011, employing approximately 31,000 individuals.
+2021 was a record year of funding with more than €1.2 billion of investment and 7 deals greater than €50 million.
+Not to mention, it was the year Austria welcomed its first two startups valued at +€1 billion –– our portfolio companies Bitpanda and GoStudent.
+Although overall funding for the global startup ecosystem has decreased since it peaked in 2021, we’re still seeing success stories, like Refurbed, which landed a $57 million Series C.

 We're proud to still call Vienna our HQ after all these years, and we’re excited to be located at the heart of this fast-moving scene filled with talented founders and startups.